Lroes/ARc-Electric_Wiki/FAQs.md

 ### When will ARc-Light be released?
-Our target release date is April 23, 2020
+Our target release date is April 23, 2020.
+(IOS release will be at a later date)

 ### Where can I report bugs?